Atreyu: Signed to Victory Records (2001–2006)

 In 2001, Atreyu signed with Victory Records, later releasing in 2002 their first studio album Suicide Notes and Butterfly Kisses.
 Brandon Saller sang for the band as a second singer, who would become more prolific in their later releases.
 However, for Suicide Notes and Butterfly Kisses, his parts were largely confined to choruses.
 Music videos were filmed for the singles "Ain't Love Grand" and "Lip Gloss and Black".
 The latter video found significant airplay on Headbangers Ball and Uranium in fall of 2003, gaining Atreyu some of its initial mainstream attention.
-Kyle Stanley quit the band was replaced first by Chris Thomson, and then by Marc "Porter" McKnight in 2004.
+Kyle Stanley quit the band and was replaced first by Chris Thomson, and then by Marc "Porter" McKnight in 2004.

 The band's second album, The Curse, was released in 2004, selling 450,000 copies.
 The band was then featured on the soundtrack to the film Mr. and Mrs. Smith with a cover of Bon Jovi's "You Give Love a Bad Name".
 Atreyu was also featured on the soundtrack to Underworld: Evolution with "Her Portrait in Black".
 "Right Side of the Bed" also appeared on Burnout 3: Takedown, a racing video game.

 Atreyu released its third studio album, A Death-Grip on Yesterday, on March 28, 2006.
 The album peaked at number 9 on the Billboard 200, with sales of 69,000.
 The band gained further fame when the first single, Ex's and Oh's appeared on the soundtrack to Madden NFL 07.
 The album was said to have a balance of Brandon Saller's melodic singing vocals and Varkatzas's aggressive screaming, and it was met with positive reviews."